What are Pinterest group boards?

 Step 3 – Getting your content posted within the Pinterest group boards

 okay, so getting accepted can take a few days, or sometimes even weeks.
 But once you’ve been invited to contribute to the boards you’ve requested to join, you can begin pinning your content on them!
 How exciting is that?!
 I personally have found that I get a lot more eyeballs on my content when I automate my pins to be scheduled automatically and looped, so I use the Tailwind app which you can join for free here.
-This has been a game changer for me because I don’t have to study pique hours to post, because Tailwind posts for me at pique hours.
+This has been a game changer for me because I don’t have to study peak hours to post, because Tailwind posts for me at peak hours.
 And it protects me from being locked out or flagged on Pinterest because Tailwind follows Pinterest’s guidelines and has been approved by Pinterest.
 And that gives me ease of mind.

 What should you post on Pinterest group boards?